Yellow-spotted monitor: In captivity

-Many individuals of this species are captive bred as a conservation effort against poisoning from the cane toad infestation of the species’ native range and as exotic pets.
-Varanus panoptes are fed insects, fish and mice.
-V. panoptes are husky lizards that can be a challenge to physically handle.
-They do not like to be restrained, and can use their sharp claws in their attempts to squirm free.
+Many individuals of this species are captive bred as a conservation effort against poisoning from the cane toad infestation of the species' native range and as exotic pets.
+Argus monitors are fed insects, fish and mice.
+Argus monitors are husky lizards that can be a challenge to physically handle, do not like to be restrained, and can use their sharp claws in their attempts to squirm free.
 If left to wander freely on open ground, their ability to suddenly flee makes escape likely.
-V. panoptes prefer to bask each morning and return to bask as needed to maintain optimal body temperatures at 80 to 90 F. Night-time temperatures may drop 20 F-change or more if the opportunity to warm up the next day exists.
+Argus monitors prefer to bask each morning and return to bask as needed to maintain optimal body temperatures at 80 to 90 F. Night-time temperatures may drop 20 F-change or more if the opportunity to warm up the next day exists.